naitiknaitik92164-create/computer-system/README.md

     Portable Devices: Tablets, smartphones, and PDAs.
     Single-Board Computers: Raspberry Pi and Nvidia Jetson.
-    Embedded Devices: Smart appliances and IoT devices
+    Embedded Devices: Smart appliances and IoT devices Input devices are important parts of a computer that help us communicate with the system.

+    These devices let us send data or commands to the computer, allowing it to process information and perform tasks.
+    Whether it's typing on a keyboard or clicking a mouse, these devices enable us to interact with the computer and accomplish tasks.
+    Input devices are important parts of a computer that help us communicate with the system.
+    Keyboard

+Keyboard is the most common and commonly used input device.
+It allow users to input text and commands.

+    It contains different keys for entering letters, numbers, and characters.
+    Supports multiple layouts (e.g., QWERTY, AZERTY).
+    Connects via USB, wireless, or integrated in devices like laptops.
+    Mouse

+The mouse is a small handheld device commonly used to point and control the cursor on a computer screen.

+    Includes buttons and scroll wheel for clicking, selecting, and navigating.
+    Available in wired, wireless, or optical variants.
+    Used to select, drag, and open files or programs.
+    Works on a flat surface for movement.
+    Scanner
+Web Camera

+A webcam is an input device since it records a video image of the scene in front of it.
+It can either be incorporated inside the computer (for example, a laptop) or connected via USB.

+    Connects via USB or built into devices like laptops.
+    Supports video recording and live streaming applications.
+    Known as webcam for its web-based functionality.
+A scanner is a type of input device that works in the same way as a photocopier.
+It's used when there's data on paper that needs to be transferred to the computer's hard disc for further processing.

+    Captures images or text from physical documents.
+    Converts paper-based data into digital format for storage.
+    Enables editing of scanned images before printing.
+    Barcode Reader
+Touchscreen

+A touchscreen is a type of input device that allows users to interact with a digital display by directly touching the screen's surface.

+    Supports actions like selecting, typing, or drawing.
+    Uses virtual keyboards or gestures for input.
+    Common in smartphones, tablets, and ATMs.
+A barcode reader is a device that reads bar-coded data (data that is represented by light and dark lines).
+To label things, number books, and so on, bar-coded data is often utilised.

+    Extracts information from barcodes on products or labels.
+    Available as handheld scanners or integrated systems.
+    Uses light beams to decode barcode patterns.